Retirement Living Hub

 Housing Options and Availability by Location

 The availability and type of senior housing vary significantly by Retirement Location.
 Your chosen city or region must offer housing options that meet your current and future needs.
 This can range from independent living to comprehensive care.
-Understanding these options is crucial for making informed decisions.

 Moving to a new destination often requires making critical downsizing decisions to ensure your next home fits your simplified lifestyle.
+Dorothy and I had to sort through what I once estimated to be “approximately one metric ton of stuff we don’t need.”

 Different areas feature varying concentrations of specific senior living communities.
 Urban areas often have more high-rise independent living or senior apartments.
 Suburban areas might offer more 55+ communities and larger Continuing Care Retirement Communities (CCRCs).